tdouce/vim_config/README.markdown

 Repeat.vim is basically a utility plugin that makes actions some other plugins take repeatable using `.` like normal vim operations.

+### SnipMate ###

+SnipMate gives you snippets - pieces of often typed text you can insert into your document using a trigger word.
+Checkout the help files (`:help snipmate`) or view the plugin's website at vim.org for more specifics.

 ### Solarized ###